BigPolarBear1/Factorization/README.md

 FINAL NOTE: You have 2 weeks (until mid february) to make me an offer.

 I am basically finished.
-I however, cannot keep sitting on research like this, because without any form of security in a country that seems more intend on having me comitted ot a mental hospital then taking me serious, it's only inviting disaster.
+I however, cannot keep sitting on research like this, because without any form of security in a country that seems more intend on having me comitted to a mental hospital then taking me serious, it's only inviting disaster.
 Not just for me, but also for the people I am currently living with.

 2 weeks.
 I do not care who makes an offer.
 If I do not receive any offers after two weeks, my work goes public.
 That's the end of that.